rmgibbo/wetfe/docs/progression.md

 - ### Level 4 (Heroic)
   - Choose _**ONE**_ option:
     #### Path
-      - Follow a Tier I archetype
+      - Follow an additional Tier I archetype
       - Follow the Tier II "Druid" archetype
-      - Follow the Tier II "Ego-Druid" anti-archetype
+      - Commit to the Tier II "Ego-Druid" anti-archetype.
+You may never specialize, nor follow any other paths
     #### Specialization
       - Advance _**each**_ of your achetypes to its next tier
 - ### Level 8
   - Choose _**ONE**_ option:
     #### Path
-      - Follow _**two**_ Tier I archetypes
+      - Follow _**two**_ additional Tier I archetypes
     #### Specialization
       - Advance _**each**_ of your achetypes to its next tier
 - ### Level 12 (Legendary)
   - Choose _**ONE**_ option:
-    #### Path
-      - Follow the path of the "Ego-Druid" anti-archetype
     #### Specialization
       - Advance _**each**_ of your achetypes to its next tier